Jrmy-rbr/Jrmy-rbr.github.io/_posts/2014-09-12-third-post.md

 by computing what is called the [Shapley value](https://www.wikiwand.com/en/Shapley_value) for each feature of a given sample.
 The Shapley value is a concept that has been developed in the context of game theory.
 So a priori it has very little to do with model explanation.
-The Shapeley value would deserve a blog post on its own, but in short, the Shapley value is the solution to how to share profit among collaborator based on a notion of "merit".
-The notion of merit can be given a precise definition in this game theoretic framework, but it roughly says that if an individual contributes more he should get larger share of the profit.
+The Shapley value would deserve a blog post on its own, but in short, the Shapley value is the solution to how to share profit among collaborator based on a notion of "merit".
+The notion of merit can be given a precise definition in this game theoretic framework, but it roughly says that if an individual contributes more he should get a larger share of the profit.
 We can already see some analogy with a "contribution score" of a feature.
 But you might wonder what is the "profit" in our context?
-It's acually the difference between the predicted probability given by our model on a given example and a base value which can be thaugh of the probability the model would predict if it were not given any features.
+It's actually the difference between the predicted probability given by our model on a given example and a base value which can be thought of the probability the model would predict if it were not given any features.
 Let us see an example for the following sample,
 ```python
 X_val.iloc[5].loc['text']